jordinett/ha-tuya-water-meter/readme.md

 - **Battery Status:** Exposes the battery voltage formatted in Volts ($V$).
 - **Advanced Diagnostics:** Splits the Tuya `fault` bitmap into **14 independent binary sensors** (Low battery alarm, leakage, low temperature, overflow, tamper, etc.).
 - **Optimized Polling:** Requests data once every hour to match the device's typical 12-hour sleeping cycle, preventing Tuya API rate-limiting issues.
+- **Valve state switch:** You can open and close the valve directly from home assistant through the Tuya Cloud

 ## Setup Requirements
-You will need your Tuya IoT Platform credentials:
+You will need your Tuya IoT Platform credentials.
+You also need to enter and signup to Tuya Developers Portal, create a project and integrate your Tuya account there, you need to have your devices visible in the project in Tuya developers portal in order to work.
+In order to log in to this integration in home assistant you need:

 1. **Client ID** (Access ID)
 2. **Client Secret** (Access Secret)
 3. **Account UID** (Found under *Cloud > Development > Your Project > Link Tuya App*)